dynoinc/ratchet/README.md

   RATCHET_SLACK_BOT_TOKEN=xoxb-...
 ```

-* Just start the binary using `go run ./cmd/ratchet/main.go`.
-It depends on docker to start a postgres instance.
+* Just start the binary using `go run ./cmd/ratchet`.
+It will use docker to start Postgres instance if not already running.